Twigonometry/Cybersecurity-Notes/Writeups/Hack the Box/Boxes/Blue/5 - Enumeration.md

 ### SMB Vulnerability Scan

-I didn't do this when I first ran through the box, but the following command would have immediately raised that the box was vulnerable to SMB.
+I didn't do this when I first ran through the box, but the following command would have immediately raised that the box was vulnerable to Eternal Blue.

 ```bash
 ┌──(mac㉿kali)-[~/Documents/Personal-Vault]